K-JC/drf-foodies-api/README.md

 ![Sign-in](frontend/src/assets/figma-sign-in.png)
 ![Sign-up](frontend/src/assets/figma-sign-up.png)

-From the development plane and wireframe I got a good idea of what user stories I create.
+From the development plane and wireframe I got a good idea of what user stories I will create.
 I created a GitHub project called Foodies Stories and connected this to my project repository.
 The user stories are as follows.

 # User Stories
 ![Stories-Start](frontend/src/assets/projectboard.png)
 ![In-Development-Stories](frontend/src/assets/stories.png)

  Authentication

 * Authentication - Sign up/Sign in - As a site user I can sign up and sign in to the site so that I can access the functionality of the website.